Lucas-Fernandes-Nogueira/DevOps-Course-Starter/README.md

 The project uses poetry for Python to create an isolated environment and manage package dependencies.
 To prepare your system, ensure you have an official distribution of Python version 3.7+ and install poetry using one of the following commands (as instructed by the [poetry documentation](https://python-poetry.org/docs/#system-requirements)):

 ### Poetry installation (Bash)
-### Setup .env file
-1. Make a copy of .env.template in the root folder and rename it to .env
-2. Fill in the API_KEY, TOKEN, and BOARD_ID with your Trello account credentials and Board id. (you can generate these credentials by going to https://trello.com/app-key)

-Note: Your trello board should contain three lists with the names "To Do", "Doing" and "Done".

-### Install dependencies
-The project uses a virtual environment to isolate package dependencies.
-To create the virtual environment and install required packages, run the following from a bash shell terminal:

 ```bash
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python
 ```
+### Setup .env file
+1. Make a copy of .env.template in the root folder and rename it to .env (this is a one-time operation on first setup).
+    ```bash
+    $ cp .env.template .env  # (first time only)
+    ```
+    The `.env` file is used by flask to set environment variables when running `flask run`.
+In the next step you'll set the required variables.

+2. Fill in the API_KEY, TOKEN, and BOARD_ID with your Trello account credentials and Board id. (you can generate these credentials by going to https://trello.com/app-key)

 ## Dependencies